UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Let’s start with “K” and then next “G”.

 We could do this for the remaining 5 manufacturers.
-However, it’s obvious that it’s time-consuming and a lot of work to do this repeatedly.
+However, it’s obvious that this is time-consuming and a lot of work to do this repeatedly.

 Imagine how tedious this would be if we had 100 different manufacturers?